klinecharts/KLineChart/docs/en/README.md

 </table>

 ### Custom
-Through the chart api ```addCustomTechnicalIndicator(technicalIndicatorInfo)```, you can add custom technical indicators.
+Through the chart api ```addCustomTechnicalIndicator(technicalIndicatorInfo)```, you can add custom technical indicators.<br/>

-After adding, you can operate like the default technical indicators, such as setting calculation parameters.
+After adding, you can operate like the default technical indicators, such as setting calculation parameters.<br/>
 The technicalIndicatorInfo format is as follows:
 ```
 {